magz-dev/Poland-Quiz/README.md

 ![Screenshot 2023-09-29 203045](https://github.com/magz-dev/Poland-Quiz/assets/97630146/e077a657-f287-4239-b240-eeeb31995768)

 * The website was viewed on a variety of devices such as desktop, laptop, mobile devices.
-I also went through each page using google chrome developer tools to ensure that they responsive on all different screen sizes.
+I also went through each page using google chrome developer tools to ensure that they are responsive on all different screen sizes.
 * A large amount of testing was done to ensure that all pages were working correctly.
 * Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.